redis/redis-doc/commands/llen.md

 O(1)

+Returns the length of the list stored at `key`.
+If `key` does not exist, it is interpreted as an empty list and `0` is returned.
-Return the length of the list stored at the specified key.
-If the key does not exist zero is returned (the same behaviour as for empty lists).
-If the value stored at _key_ is not a list an error is returned.
+An error is returned when the value stored at `key` is not a list.

 @return

-@integer-reply, specifically:

-`The length of the list.`
+@integer-reply: the length of the list at `key`.